20 Things to do in Verona (2024): Best places to visit + map

 Cable car to Castel San Pietro

-Fares: Return fare is €3 (one-way ticket €2).
+Fares: return fare is €3 (one-way ticket €2).
 A reduced return fare of €2 applies for children under 10 and seniors over 65.
 Children up to 1 year and disabled children with an accompanying person are free of charge.

-Opening hours: The cable car is open daily and the time varies according to the season – from April to October the cable car is open from 10:00-21:00 and the rest of the year from 10:00-17:00.
+Opening hours: the cable car is open daily and the time varies according to the season – from April to October the cable car is open from 10:00-21:00 and the rest of the year from 10:00-17:00.

 Read our itinerary on how to spend a day in Verona (including a map of the route).